How do I create a long-term care plan for my loved one who is living with a serious mental illness?

 Additionally, you may want to reach out to your local NAMI affiliate to ask if there is a family member in your community who has gone through the process and who would be willing to share their experience and answer questions you may have.

-Qualifying for Supplemental Security Income/Social Security Disability Income
+Qualifying for Supplemental Security Income (SSI)/Social Security Disability Income (SSDI)

-Unless you and your family can pay out-of-pocket for private, long-term care, you may want to explore whether your loved one qualifies for disability benefits that will provide a guaranteed income and access to Medicare and/or Medicaid.
-For many county services, being qualified by the Social Security Administration for disability income and receiving Medicaid and/or Medicare is a primary consideration when applying for service.
-In many cases, if a person is receiving disability income, their housing and services are covered monthly by no more than a payment of one-third of their monthly disability income.
+For many families, applying for disability benefits like SSI and SSDI is the first step to accessing other community services and programs.
+Qualifying for disability benefits typically qualifies people for public health insurance coverage under Medicare or Medicaid.
+For many county services, being qualified by the Social Security Administration for disability income and receiving Medicaid and/or Medicare is a primary consideration for service eligibility.
+If a person is receiving disability income, their housing and services are often covered monthly by no more than a payment of one-third of their monthly disability income.
+More options for private, long-term care may be available to families who can pay out of pocket for those services.

-You may wish to consult the “ Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI)" page of NAMI’s website that provides an overview of each type of assistance and thresholds for qualification.
-Additionally, information on both forms of disability can be found on the website of the Social Security Administration at “ Supplemental Security Income (SSI) Benefits" and “ Disability Benefits (SSDI)".
+You may wish to start by visiting NAMI’s Understanding Health Insurance webpage, which explains the basics and can help you to begin navigating the system successfully.
+You may also wish to consult the Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) page of NAMI’s website, which provides an overview of each type of disability assistance and an explanation of who qualifies.
+Information on both forms of disability can be found on the website of the Social Security Administration at Supplemental Security Income (SSI) Benefits and Disability Benefits (SSDI)

 Supported Housing